What To Know About Antioxidants: How They Boost Your Health

 Here are the major natural sources of antioxidants:

 - Fruits and Berries: Fruits are some of the richest sources of antioxidants, especially berries.
-Blueberries, strawberries, raspberries, and blackberries are loaded with antioxidants like anthocyanins that help reduce oxidative stress.
+Blueberries, strawberries, raspberries, acai berries, and blackberries are loaded with antioxidants like anthocyanins that help reduce oxidative stress.
 Other fruits, such as apples, oranges, and grapes, are also excellent sources of Vitamin C, a powerful antioxidant.

 - Vegetables: Leafy greens and vegetables are another great source of antioxidants.
 Spinach, kale, and broccoli contain high amounts of Vitamin C, Vitamin E, and beta-carotene, all of which help protect your cells.
 Additionally, tomatoes are rich in lycopene, an antioxidant known for its potential to support heart health.